2021 Webinar Program

 Our Webinar Program

 We aspire to offer you the same quality of presentation as is offered at the National Conference directly to your laptop, tablet, phone, or desktop for free.
 Each year, we like to offer one topic related specifically to historic preservation and one with an emphasis on urban design.
 In addition, we like to offer one on best practices or practical skills, and one topic that fulfills either Ethics or Law requirements.

-The following is the Division's confirmed Webinar schedule.
 Check back for regular updates and the inclusion of new webinar dates.
-If you'd like to comment on the program, or suggest ideas for topics or speakers, please contact Margaret Rifkin, our Webinar Program Director.
+If you'd like to comment on the program, or suggest ideas for topics or speakers, please contact Kay Dennis, our Webinar Program Director.